rensa/hugo-pathfinder/README.md

 # Pathfinder

 Pathfinder is a fork of the Hello Friend NG theme by Djordje Atlialp.
+The fork adds:

-The fork adds an animated map background to the front page, hero colour gradients to the header and map background, and some font changes (Bitter is used for headings).
+* an animated map background to the front page,
+* hero colour gradients to the header and map background
+* some font changes (Bitter is used for headings),
+* a 'tag cloud' view for the tag taxonomy (as opposed to the default annual grouping for taxonomies),
+* optional 'Related content' blocks for posts
+* A title-subtitle view for lists, rather than title-date (still grouped by year, though), and
+* other minor changes.

 In addition to the configuration options below from the source theme, you can change the hero colours by modifying them in `/assets/scss/_variables.scss`.
+To display related content, add `showRelated: true` to a post.

 - [James Goldie](https://jamesgoldie.dev)